kumarkshiv/Learning-materials/README.md

 ## Currently learning/working on:
 1. Agentic AI (DeepLearning.AI): [Link](https://learn.deeplearning.ai/courses/agentic-ai/lesson/pu5xbv/welcome!) : **[67% Done]**
    . . .
-   a.
-Module-4:
+   A. Module-4:
       - . . .
       - **Hands-on: Adding component-level evaluation to your Agenti Workflow:**
-         - When your Agentic workflow is complex, when one component is performing poorly --> Doing an end-to-end evaluation is time-consuming.
+         a.
+When your Agentic workflow is complex, when one component is performing poorly --> Doing an end-to-end evaluation is time-consuming.
-         - It is difficult to see the end-to-end improvement by just improving one component.
+         b.
+It is difficult to see the end-to-end improvement by just improving one component.
 (Due to randomness introduced by other components).
-         - Do component-level evaluations.
+         c.
+Do component-level evaluations.
            - Identify the component performing poorly.
            - Design an evaluation for that component --> Add this evaluation to your Agentic workflow.
            - Example: **Web Search** of a research workflow.